vollcheck/cgi-playground/README.md

-# Playfair cyphering and decyphering in vanilla (prolly full-of-errors) implementation
+# Playfair cyphering and decyphering

+in vanilla (prolly full-of-errors) javascript implementation used for cgi showcase.